 Figure 1 shows that with zero cancellation, 15% of individuals in the bottom 20% for asset wealth have student debt.
 20% of individuals in the 20th to 40th percentile for household assets have student debt.
 In comparison, just 4% of people in the top 10% for wealth have any student debt.
 A \$10,000 cancellation maximum cuts the share of people with student debt in the bottom quintile, from 15% to 11%.
 A \$10,000 maximum cuts the share with debt from 20% to 15% in the second quintile.
 In the wealthiest 10%, the share with debt declines only slightly with 4% still holding student debt.
-Higher maximums continue to cut the share of low-wealth individuals with debt sharply.
-A \$20,000 maximum cuts the share with debt to just 2% in the bottom quintile, less than for the wealthiest 10%.
+Higher maximums cuts the share with debt in half for the bottom three quintiles.
+A \$20,000 maximum cuts the share with debt in half for the bottom three student debt.
+A \$50,000 maximum cuts the share with debt to just 2% in the bottom quintile, less than for the wealthiest 10%.

-Figure 1: Share of Individuals with Debt After Cancellation by Asset Wealth Quantile 25% cancellation achieve greater equity in the share of persons with student debt by race.
+Figure 1: Share of Individuals with Debt After Cancellation by Asset Wealth Quantile cancellation achieve greater equity in the share of persons with student debt by race.
 For example, more than \$20,000 in cancellation is required to reduce the share of Black individuals with debt to below the present 15.1% share of white persons with debt.